admonkey/MySQLdtp/README.md

 It is advisable to commit both your shortcut `exec_sql` and the SQL list to version control, but *do not* track your `credentials.local.*` files.

+## Developing and Testing this Project

+There's a `tests` folder with some trivial SQL and an executable `exec_sql` the contents of which are:

+    ../exec_sql.bash -c credentials.local.bash -l SQL/sql.lst

+So in order to generate the required `credentials.local.bash` file, just run the included script to set up your test database, for example called `mydtp`:

+    cd tests
+    ../create_db_users.bash -e test -n mydtp

 ----------
 [1]:https://en.wikipedia.org/wiki/Data_definition_language
 [2]:https://en.wikipedia.org/wiki/Data_manipulation_language